CubeEngine/ItemRepair/README.md

 - make sure Vault is installed
 - restart/reload your server
 - The configuration file will be generated/updated as soon as the plugin gets enabled
+- it is recommended to remove your old config.yml when you're updating from 1.x

 Permissions:
 ------------